Sermons

 2 April 2017

-Today’s gospel reading is again a very long reading but at the heart of message is the question or statement made by both Mary and Martha and also the crowd to Jesus.
-Martha said to Jesus, “Lord, if you had been here, my brother would not have died.
-When Mary came where Jesus was and… Read more
+Today’s gospel reading is again a very long reading but at the heart of message is the question or statement made by both Mary and Martha and also the crowd… Read more

 Big isn’t always better